The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Conclusions

 \acknowledgments

+We thank the referees for comments that helped us improve this paper, as well as the staffs of the observatories where data were obtained.
 J.E.A. and N.S. receive support from National Science Foundation (NSF) grant AST-1515559.
 Research by D.J.S. is supported by NSF grants AST-1821967, 182197, 1813708, 1813466, and 1908972, as well as by the Heising-Simons Foundation under grant \#2020-1864.
 Research by S.V. is supported by NSF grant AST-1813176.
 K.K. gratefully acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) in the form of an Emmy Noether Research Group (grant number KR4598/2-1).
-T.S. is supported by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the GINOP-2-3-2-15-2016-00033 project (Transient Astrophysical Objects) of the National Research, Development and Innovation Office (NKFIH), Hungary, funded by the European Union.
-A.V.F. received funding from NASA/{\it HST} grants GO-14668, GO-15166, and AR-14295 from the Space Telescope Science Institute (STScI), as well as from the TABASGO Foundation, the Christopher J. Redlich Fund, and the Miller Institute for Basic Research in Science (U.C.
-Berkeley).
+TS is supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences, by the New National Excellence Program (UNKP-20-5) of the Ministry of Technology and Innovation of Hungary, by the GINOP-2- 3-2-15-2016-00033 project of the National Research, Development and Innovation Office of Hungary (NKFIH) funded by the European Union, and by NKFIH/OTKA FK-134432 grant.
+A.V.F.'s group received funding from NASA/{\it HST} grants GO-14668, GO-15166, and AR-14295 from the Space Telescope Science Institute (STScI), as well as from the TABASGO Foundation, the Christopher J. Redlich Fund, and the Miller Institute for Basic Research in Science (U.C.
+Berkeley; A.V.F. is a Miller Senior Fellow).
 Support for {\it HST} program GO-15151 was provided by NASA through a grant from STScI.

 Some of the data reported herein were obtained at the MMT Observatory, a joint facility of the University of Arizona and the Smithsonian Institution.
 Research at Lick Observatory is partially supported by a generous gift from Google.
 Based in part on observations made with the NASA/ESA {\it Hubble Space Telescope}, obtained from the Mikulski Archive for Space Telescopes (MAST) at STScI.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5-26555.
 Support for MAST for non-{\it HST} data is provided by the NASA Office of Space Science via grant NNX13AC07G and by other grants and contracts.
 This work is based in part on archival data obtained with the {\it Spitzer Space Telescope}, which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under a contract with NASA.
 Based in part on observations obtained at the Southern Astrophysical Research (SOAR) telescope, which is a joint project of the Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (MCTIC) do Brasil, the U.S. National Optical Astronomy Observatory (NOAO), the University of North Carolina at Chapel Hill (UNC), and Michigan State University (MSU).
 Based in part on observations collected at the European Organisation for Astronomical Research in the Southern Hemisphere under ESO programme ID 098.C-0484(A).